jackpine/collision/_posts/2015-09-01-dangerous-intersections-of-usc.md

 Hoover at 28th, 29th, and 30th all have a very high number of injured cyclists.
 Respectively there were 12, 13, and 12 injuries reported at each of these intersections.
-That's 37 cyclists struck by cars in just a few blocks.
+That's 37 cyclists injured by cars in just a few blocks.

-What's going on here that so many are being injured?
+What's going on here that so many cyclists are being injured?
 Of course part of it is due to the high volume of cyclists on Hoover.
-Hoover is a major collector street, funneling everybody from the North side of campus.
+Hoover is a major collector street, funneling everybody from the north side of campus.
 Is there anything in the environment we've built contributing to this?
 Let's take a look.

 <div>
   <img class='fullscreen-article-image'
-       alt='Google Street View of 28th and Hoover, a doglegged intersection and two cyclists riding across a crosswalk' src='/media/West on 28th at Hoover.jpg' />
+       alt='Google Street View of 28th and Hoover, a dog-legged intersection and two cyclists riding across a crosswalk' src='/media/West on 28th at Hoover.jpg' />
   <div class='article-caption'>
     On 28th, looking west onto Hoover.
 Note the two cyclists riding in the